seonnyseo/seonnyseo.github.io/_posts/2020-05-06-Airbnb_New_Users_Booking.md

 <img src="https://i.imgur.com/hli6TFU.png" width="1000">

-Fig. Age Raw Data Distribution
+->Fig. Age Raw Data Distribution<-

 It contains information on users who are older than 1000 years old, which does not make sense.
 However, most of the unreasonable data are distributed around late 1900.
 I assumed that the system asked to type the year users were born or it did not prevent mistakes properly before, so I subtracted the age from 2015, which is the year the dataset was released.
 Then a new graph shows a reasonable distribution.
 (This graph only displays between age 18 - 100.)